 The accompanying unaudited condensed consolidated financial statements, which include the results of NMIH and its wholly-owned subsidiaries, have been prepared in accordance with the instructions to Form 10-Q as prescribed by the SEC for interim reporting and include other information and disclosures required by accounting principles generally accepted in the U.S. (GAAP).
 Our accounts are maintained in U.S. dollars.
 These statements should be read in conjunction with our consolidated financial statements and notes thereto for the year ended December 31, 2023, included in our 2023 10-K. All intercompany transactions have been eliminated.
 Certain reclassifications to previously reported financial information have been made to conform to our current period presentation.
 The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect reported amounts of assets and liabilities, as well as disclosure of contingent assets and liabilities as of the balance sheet date.
 Estimates also affect the reported amounts of income and expenses for the reporting period.
 Actual results could differ from those estimates.
+In the opinion of management, these unaudited condensed consolidated financial statements include all adjustments (including normal recurring adjustments) that are necessary to present a fair statement of financial position, results of operations and cash flows for the periods presented.
 The results of operations for the interim period may not be indicative of the results that may be expected for the full year ending December 31, 2024.